 StreamBank Stabilization Projects

-In addition to our monitoring program, we maintain a stream restoration program for township parks like Ashbridge Memorial Park in Rosemont and West Mill Creek Park in Wynnewood.
+In addition to our monitoring program, we maintain a stream restoration program for township parks like Ashbridge Memorial Park in Rosemont and West Mill Creek Park in Gladwyne.
 Healthier streambanks mean healthier streams.
-The vegetated areas along streams are called riparian buffers, and they serve a variety of functions.
-The plants and trees along riparian buffers not only provide shade to allow for cooler healthier water temperatures, but they also help to stabilize streambanks to prevent erosion.
-Riparian buffers also reduce the amount of stormwater runoff entering the stream and also serve as crucial habitat for birds and other streamside wildlife.
+The vegetated areas along streams, formally called riparian buffers, serve a variety of functions.
+The plants and trees along riparian buffers not only provide shade to allow for healthier water temperatures, but they also help to stabilize streambanks to prevent erosion.
+Riparian buffers reduce the amount of stormwater runoff entering the stream and serve as crucial habitat for birds and other streamside wildlife.
 By restoring and stabilizing streambanks, we can improve the water quality of our streams and allow for more habitat for wildlife.